automategreen/home-controller/Readme.md

 `id` is the id (6 digit hex String) of the light switch

 `level` is the percentage (0-100) of full to witch the dimmer is set.
-None dimmable switchs ignore this and turn on to full.
+None dimmable switches ignore this and turn on to full.

 `rate` is the speed the light is turn on to the `level`.
-If not provided, the defualt saved ramp rate of the device is used.
+If not provided, the default saved ramp rate of the device is used.
 The rate value can either be 'slow', 'fast', or the number of milliseconds. 'fast' is 0.1 seconds.  'slow' is 1 minute.
 If milliseconds is provided, the closes defined ramp rate less than the value is used.

 #### Insteon.onFast(id, callback)